jcroall/blackduck-bitbucket-integration/README.md

 ### 1. Install the necessary scripts in your Jenkins build agents

-A small set of scripts must be installed on the Jenkins build agents that will be servicing the generic events for multiple projects.
+A small set of scripts must be installed on the Jenkins build agents.

 The [Black Duck Direct Scan Action](https://github.com/synopsys-sig-community/blackduck-direct-scan-action) is a Python script that provides the intelligence for running Black Duck and leaving feedback in the SCM system.